commontk/AppLauncher/README.md

 ## Building From Source

-To build CTKAppLauncher, you’ll need a C++ compiler, Qt 4.x or 5.x, and CMake 3.16+.
+To build CTKAppLauncher, you’ll need a C++ compiler, Qt 5.x, and CMake 3.16+.

 Clone the repository: